Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 • Trauma: 5 hours

-• Medical Operations: 8.5 hours
+• Medical/Operations: 8.5 hours

 • EMS Operations: 7 hours

-• Local or State Component: 15 hours
+• Local/State Component: 15 hours

 • Individual Component: 15 hours

-Total: 60 hours
+Total Required: 60 hours

 State Requirements

-• Mental Health of EMTs: 1 hour
+• Mental Health of the EMT: 1 hour

-• Patient Lifting and Moving: 1 hour
+• Patient Lifting, Moving & Transportation: 1 hour

 • Safe Transport of Pediatric Patients: 1 hour

-• Emergency Vehicle Driver Training: 2 hours
+• Emergency Vehicle Operations: 2 hours

-*This page was updated on May 18, 2026.*
+*This page was updated on June 26, 2026.*

 NREMT